jon-brandy/hackthebox/Categories/Sherlocks/Malevolent ModMaker/README.md

 <img width="1284" height="198" alt="image" src="https://github.com/user-attachments/assets/f70cc14b-65a1-431f-916f-2d01c17b5a06" />

-12. Continuing our analysis, after geolocation check is failed, the malware using powershell again to perform downloads for `goteem.exe` to goteem[.]htb.
+12. Continuing our analysis, after geolocation check is failed, the malware using powershell again to perform downloads for `goteem.exe` to `goteem[.]htb`.
 Which no doubt is the encryptor (based on the ransom notes and encrypted file's extension).
+13. We can clearly state that `goteem[.]htb` is the C2 that serves for the ransomware.

 <img width="1248" height="807" alt="image" src="https://github.com/user-attachments/assets/4073990d-bcf6-415c-ad01-b698b8ebd102" />